Risk Management Framework and Policy v7.0 (2024)

 Risk Management Group

 Nominated Risk Managers in College and University Services will meet quarterly to review the master risk register.
-This is the aggregation of all registers and held by the University Director of Risk for analysis including trends.
+This is the aggregation of all registers and held by the University Head of Risk for analysis including trends.
+This is maintained in the risk management software platform detailed in section 12, Risk Management Framework.

 The master risk register will be manually collated quarterly for strategic, operational risks and major programmes.
 Insights will be shared at Committee, College Management, Professional Services Group and Boards as well as summarised monthly for Senior Management Group as part of the Strategic Risk Register review.